 Ogilvy had an unofficial principle that he called the 50/50 Rule.
 This rule states that you should spend at least half of your time and effort developing and iterating the headline.
 In other words, if it takes you two hours to write copy for the rest of the page, you should spend one hour brainstorming and optimizing the headline.

-While Ogilvy created this rule with ad copywriting in mind, it’s still a valuable rule of thumb for landing pages.
-And with all of the advanced split testing that we can do with landing pages, the value of spending more time with headlines is clear.
-The more headlines you can drum up, the more likely it is that you’ll laser in on the recipe that works for your audience.
+While Ogilvy created this rule with ad copywriting in mind, it’s still a valuable rule of thumb for landing pages/landing page headline.
+And with all of the advanced split testing that we can do with same landing pages, the value of spending more time with headlines is clear.
+The more headlines you can drum up, the more likely it is that you’ll laser in on the recipe that works for your target audience.

 Headline writing is a mixture of art, logic, psychology, and persistence.
 It takes time and experimentation to land on the right “formula.”
 And while experience is the ultimate weapon in this war, here are some tips and tricks you can use to shorten the learning curve and get better results in less time: